Lakeshore Food 4 Kids

 OJ Middle School Counselors Steve Hull and Amy Marsh, LASD Food Service Supervisor Donna Garrow, and Mark Boon saw a similar need at the secondary level.
 Inspired by LF4K, they began a very similar weekend program, “Orange and Black Packs,” in 2017 for middle and high school students experiencing food insecurity.

 The two backpack food programs merged in January 2020 to become one program for K-12 students under the name “Lakeshore Food 4 Kids.”
 The entire program also became housed within the walls of LASD in 2020, allowing LF4K to continue to serve students through the pandemic.
-LF4K continues to call LASD home today while remaining a nonprofit, independently funded program.
+LF4K continues to call LASD home today while remaining an independently-funded organization.

-You may also mail a check.
-Please write it to "Community Foundation for Mason County” and place "Lakeshore Food 4 Kids" in the memo line.
+3) Make out a check to "Community Foundation for Mason County” and place "Lakeshore Food 4 Kids" in the memo line.
 Send it to:

 The Community Foundation for Mason County